MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-qr-code.md

     - Bubblejet printers produce a better matte finish.

 - **Size**.
 You can print QR codes in multiple sizes.
-For best detection and scanning comfort, we recommend printing the provided anchor with a width of 101 mm to 400 mm.
+For best detection and scanning comfort, we recommend printing the provided anchor with a width of **101 mm to 400 mm**.
 This recommendation is for any QR code anchor following Version 1 QR codes.
 Anchor sizes outside of this recommended range might result in detection failure or reduced alignment precision for version 1 QR codes.

     > [!NOTE]
     > If you use your own QR code anchor, refer to QRCode.com for additional advanced QR code documentation.
 QR codes other than version 1 can increase the number of modules, which decreases their relative size.
 We recommend printing your anchor at a size where each independent module side measures a minimum of 3.5 mm.

+    Anchors that are smaller than the recommended size impact the user experience while scanning.
+Due to the position of the QR scanning cameras, users need to aim below the anchor and may need to get uncomfortably close for scanning to succeed.
+Smaller sizes are also sensitive to variable lighting conditions.
+Any small reflective highlights on the anchor might cause a smaller anchor to have more of the information obscured, making the anchor unreadable.

+    Anchors that are larger than the recommended size require users to move father away from the anchor.
+Scanning from a greater distance results in decreased accuracy.

 - **Position**.
 Make sure that the anchor is always positioned flat.
 Do **not** distort it or place it on a curved surface.
 Otherwise, alignment and detection will be negatively affected.